rse/vmix-scripts/audio-sidechain.md

        timeFadeUp           = 500   (Notice: fade in program slowly)

-The audio volume science is a little bit hard to understand and vMix in addition also makes it even more complicated by using difference scales.
-Here is some background on the above Decibel (dB) based scales, the formulars how the scales can be converted and some
+The audio volume science is a little bit hard to understand and vMix in addition also makes it even more complicated by using different scales.
+Here is some background on the above Decibel (dB) based scales, the formulas how the scales can be converted, and some
 examples:

     Scales: